Gordon Ryan: 2024

 Ryan competed against Josh Saunders in the main event of Who's Number One 24 on June 20, 2024.
 He won the match by submission.

 Ryan competed against Yuri Simões in the traditional superfight at the 2024 ADCC World Championship, and also competed in a second superfight against Felipe Pena.
 Ryan won the first superfight against Pena 2-0 on points, and won the second superfight against Simoes 21-0 on points.

 Personal life

-Ryan is the older brother of Nicky Ryan, another successful submission wrestler.
+Ryan is the older brother of submission wrestler Nicky Ryan.

 He is in a relationship with Nathalia Santoro, one of his training partners and a BJJ brown belt under John Danaher.

 Ryan reported suffering from an undiagnosed stomach condition for several years until April 2019, when he was diagnosed with Gastroparesis.
 This diagnosis was later shown to be incorrect, and he was suffering from a Helicobacter Pylori infection, as well as a fungal growth in his small intestine and a bacterial imbalance.
 Minor illnesses that he suffered later in his life have caused this issue to reoccur.

+Ryan has trained with multiple martial artists, most noticeably UFC star Jon Jones, the former UFC heavyweight champion.
+They trained for a week in the summer of 2023, ahead of Jon Jones's bout with former heavyweight champion Stipe Miocic at UFC 295.
+Ryan shared on The Joe Rogan Experience that he trained with Lethwei champion Dave Leduc in New York City in November 2019.
+He also trained with strongman Hafthor Björnsson in December 2022.